Morse v. Frederick: Opinion of the Court

-Wrapping up this discussion, Roberts rejected the two alternative accounts for Frederick's speech provided in the dissent: first, the dissent noted that Frederick "just wanted to get on television", which it characterized as a "credible and uncontradicted explanation for the message".
+Roberts rejected the two alternative accounts for Frederick's speech provided in the dissent: first, the dissent noted that Frederick "just wanted to get on television", which it characterized as a "credible and uncontradicted explanation for the message".
 Roberts rejoined: "But that is a description of Frederick's motive for displaying the banner; it is not an interpretation of what the banner says."
 Second, the dissent emphasized the importance of political speech and the need to foster "national debate about a serious issue".
 Roberts rejoined that "not even Frederick argues that the banner conveys any sort of political or religious message"; "this is plainly not a case about political debate over the criminalization of drug use or possession."

-First Amendment permits schools to restrict such speech

-Finally, Roberts inquired whether a principal may restrict such speech.
-He concluded that she can.

-He began by reviewing the court's school speech jurisprudence: